 The McGrath Library is one of the major resource units that support academic programs.
 Four librarians and one technician staff the spacious two-story facility.
 The library houses in its collections in excess of 33,000 books and an extensive non-book materials collection including audio, video, and microform resources.
 A serials collection includes more than 400 current professional, popular, and scholarly journals and newspapers.
-The SBU Buffalo Center offices, a classroom and the computer lab are located in an adjacent wing of the library.

 The Campus Center, a two-story structure located directly behind Franciscan Hall, is the hub of the social and dining activities.
 The campus bookstore is located here.
 Paczesny Hall features high-tech classrooms, faculty offices, seminar rooms and laboratories.